Christina Balsara: Early life

-Professional and public
+Career

 In 1957 she made a presentation at the Odeon Theatre in Singapore to the winners of a rock'n'roll competition that was in conjunction with the screening of the film Love Me Tender.
-The Winners of the competition were presented with the Elvis Presley cup and the Platters cup.
+The winners of the competition were presented with the Elvis Presley cup and the Platters cup.
 The competition was to aid a children's fund.

+In February 1962, her husband, Loke Wan Tho, petitioned for divorce on the grounds of cruelty.
+She cross-petitioned on the same grounds.
+The lurid details came out in court and were reported by the Press.
+Upon the satisfaction of the Chief Justice of Singapore, Sir Alan Rose, in the two day hearing, that there had been mutual cruelty inflicted upon each party by the other, the divorce was granted on 15 Feb 1962 and finalised three months later.

+In 1962, Lee and American actor Jeffrey Stone co-founded the company Perfumes of the Orient, with production factories were based in Jurong and Petaling Jaya, Malaysia.

-In 1965 she appeared in the Vogue Magazine as one of Singapores most beautiful woman.
-In 1966, she became involved in her husband's project, the ill-fated film Strange Portrait.
+In 1965 she appeared in Vogue magazine as one of Singapore's most beautiful women.
+Also in the same year she married Jeffrey Stone.

+In 1966, she became involved in her husband Jeffrey Stone's ill-fated film project, Strange Portrait, which was never released.
 She had a role in the film playing a ballet dancer.
 In 1967, she opened Sarong Island which was a tourist isle on a 5-acre island that she owned.
-Jeffrey Stone said that sarong was an easy word for westerners to remember so that's why they chose the name.
+Jeffrey Stone said the name sarong was chosen as it was an easy word for Westerners to remember.

+In 1971, the Sarong Island, along with a plot of land on Sentosa that was also owned by Lee was acquired by Singapore Government.
+By 1972 she was divorced from Stone.